-Celie Dailey is a writer and artist living in Charleston, South Carolina.
-She specializes in digital media projects that document and promote artists.
-She is a designer, book editor, curator, photographer, filmmaker and gardener.
-She is available for your creative project.
+Cecelia Naomi (Celie) Dailey is an artist living in Charleston, South Carolina.
+She specializes in digital media projects, including documentary videos.
+She is a writer, editor, photographer, and gardener.
+She is available to assist with your creative or scholarly endeavor.
 View full CV (pdf).

 South Carolina Maritime Museum, Georgetown, commissioned a video about the North Island lighthouse for its upcoming exhibition displaying the original Fresnel lens.
 She just completed an education video The Lumber Boom of Coastal South Carolina

 .
 The video is available for viewing at the museum and on their website.
 Celie was also editor for the book which supports the exhibition, by Robert McAlister.